thaliapena12/slack/README.md

 ### Server Production Deployment

-- install dependencies & output production build in server
+- Install dependencies & output production build in server.
-  production build directory will be output to ./slack
+  Production build directory will be output to ./slack

   ```
   cd ./slack